☀️ 100% Free · No Sign-up Required

 How many kW solar do I need for a ₹3,000 monthly electricity bill?

 At ₹7.5/unit, a ₹3,000 bill equals roughly 400 units/month or 13 units/day.
-A 3 kW solar system producing 12–15 units daily covers this comfortably.
+A 3 kW solar system producing 12–15 units daily covers this usage comfortably.

 What is the maximum PM Surya Ghar subsidy I can get?

 Residential consumers can claim up to ₹78,000 for a 3 kW system, and up to ₹1,17,000 for systems between 3–10 kW.
-Systems above 10 kW do not qualify for the central subsidy.
+The subsidy is ₹30,000/kW for the first 2 kW, ₹18,000 for the third kW, and ₹9,000/kW after that.
+Systems above 10 kW do not qualify.

 Is the subsidy available for commercial solar installations?